 Most recently, the above video was recorded in 2012 that allegedly shows the Lagarfljót Wyrm swimming on the surface of the lake.
 The footage was shot by a local from Hrafnkelsstaðir farm in Fljótsdalur valley, and soon made international headlines, as well as racking up over 5 million views on YouTube.
 Visitors can choose to go hunting the monster themselves by taking a sightseeing boat tour on the lake.

-Photo from Wikimedia, Creative Commons, by Boaworm
+Photo from Wikimedia, Creative Commons, by Boaworm.
+No edits made.

 Víti Crater Lake can be found in the Askja caldera, a 50 square kilometre square depression that formed at the end of the last glacial age, when a chamber beneath the Dyngjufjöll mountains collapsed, thus causing a large, circular gap on the landscape.